damiandj/quadrocopter/README.md

 ## Installation

-The recommended way to install the PathFinder module is to use pip.
+The recommended way to install the Quadrocopter module is to use pip.
 Navigate to the directory containing the module's source code and run the following command:

 ```bash